reactphp/promise/README.md

 $promise = React\Promise\some(array|React\Promise\PromiseInterface $promisesOrValues, integer $howMany);
 ```

-Returns a Promise that will resolve when `$howMany` of the supplied items in
+Returns a promise that will resolve when `$howMany` of the supplied items in
 `$promisesOrValues` resolve.
-The resolution value of the returned Promise
+The resolution value of the returned promise
 will be an array of length `$howMany` containing the resolution values of the
 triggering items.

-The returned Promise will reject if it becomes impossible for `$howMany` items
+The returned promise will reject if it becomes impossible for `$howMany` items
 to resolve (that is, when `(count($promisesOrValues) - $howMany) + 1` items
 reject).
 The rejection value will be an array of
 `(count($promisesOrValues) - $howMany) + 1` rejection reasons.